Zayu County: Economy

+Population

+According to China's seventh national census in 2020, Zayu County's permanent population was 28,237, including 14,900 males, 13,337 females, 6,459 aged 0–14, 19,235 aged 15–59, 2,543 aged 60 and over, and 22,105 Tibetans.
+There are 3593 Han people, 1573 Teng people and 966 other ethnic minorities.
+The urban population is 6,221, and the rural population is 22,016.
+There are 7,787 people in Zhuwagen Township, 3,544 people in Upper Chayu Township, 6,213 people in Lower Zayu Township, 6,158 people in Chawalong Township, 1,915 people in Gula Township, and 2,620 people in Guyu Township.

 Climate

 Owing to its moderate elevation (for Tibet), Zayul County has a subtropical highland climate (Köppen Cwb), a rarity in Tibet, with mild and quite dry winters, and warm, rainy summers.
 The rainy season lasts from March to September, and June through August each average more than 20 days of rainfall per month.
 The monthly daily average temperature ranges from 4.7 °C in January to 19 °C in July, and the annual mean is 12.1 °C. The frost-free period is 280 days annually.
 Here, the diurnal temperature range is not large, maxing out at 16.8 C-change in November.
 Its climate is well-suited to support a variety of agricultural and forestry products.

 Environment

 The central parts of Zayul County contain a large isolated section of the Northeastern Himalayan subalpine conifer forests throughout the Zayul River valley and its tributaries.
 The highland areas of Zayul contain Eastern Himalayan alpine shrub and meadows.
 The eastern parts of the county are classified as Nujiang Langcang Gorge alpine conifer and mixed forests.
 There are, however, extremely dry areas within the Nu Valley in Zayul that support mostly succulents.

 Gecko Hemiphyllodactylus zayuensis, named after Zayul, is only known from the county.